MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 22H1 - August 2022 Update

+- Build 20348.1513

+Improvements and fixes in the update:

+- Remove "Developer" from "OpenXR Tools" app's title and settings tab.
+- Stability improvements with app suspend/resume and device sleep mode.
+- Improve performance of hand tracking.
+- Update `XR_MSFT_spatial_graph_bridge` function and structure names.
+- No need to request permission to use Extended ET API.
+- Extended ET API now support 30fps, 60fps and 90fps.
+- Fixed an issue in AssignedAccessSettings where it was not providing correct result when kiosk mode was enabled for signed in user on HoloLens 2.

 ## Windows Holographic, version 22H1 - July 2022 Update